AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-20-customize-firstpagebutton.md

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-localization.md#concept-cbfc39344c494eb7b9f6a272cff0cc74) for more information.

-Example - to set up a first page button that is 28 x 28 pixels, positioned 4 pixels from the bottom and 220 pixels from the left edge of the main control bar, and displays a different image for each of the four different button states.
+Example - To set up a first page button that is 28 x 28 pixels and is positioned 4 pixels from the bottom and 220 pixels from the left edge of the main control bar.
+And finally, displays a different image for each of the four different button states.

 ```
 .s7ecatalogviewer .s7firstpagebutton .s7panleftbutton {